xieyuheng/inet-js/README.md

 - [Models of Computation -- An Introduction to Computability Theory, Maribel Fernández, 2009](./docs/references/2009-models-of-computation--maribel-fernández.pdf).
   - Chapter 7.
 Interaction-Based Models of Computation.

-## Contributions

-To make a contribution, fork this project and create a pull request.

-Please read the [STYLE-GUIDE.md](STYLE-GUIDE.md) before you change the code.

-Remember to add yourself to [AUTHORS](AUTHORS).
-Your line belongs to you, you can write a little introduction to yourself but not too long.

 ## License

 [GPLv3](LICENSE)